Zuzanna Rucińska, Philosophy PhD

-I am a postdoctoral researcher, working in Philosophy of Mind, Psychology, and Philosophy of Cognitive Science.
-My research interests include pretend and imaginative play, forms of creativity, embodied and enactive cognition, dynamical systems theory and mechanical explanations of cognition, sensorimotor theory and theory of affordances (see Research Posts).
+I am a postdoctoral researcher, working in Philosophy of Mind, Philosophy of Psychology, and Philosophy of Cognitive Science.
+My research interests include pretend and imaginative play, forms of creativity, embodied and enactive cognition, dynamical systems theory and theory of affordances (see Research Posts).

-I have a BA in Liberal Arts and Sciences, an MA in Philosophy of Psychology, MSc in Occupational Health Psychology and PhD in Philosophy of Mind.
+I have a PhD in Philosophy of Mind, an MA in Philosophy of Psychology, MSc in Occupational Health Psychology and BA in Liberal Arts and Sciences.
 I have teaching experience from three different universities (see Teaching).

-I am originally from Poland, but I have been raised in Japan and educated in United Kingdom and the Netherlands.
-I currently work in Antwerp, Belgium and live in the Hague, the Netherlands.
+I am originally from Poland, I have been raised in Japan and educated in the United Kingdom and the Netherlands.
+I currently work at the University of Antwerp, Belgium and live in the Hague, the Netherlands.
 I enjoy collaborative work and travel (see Public Appearances).

 These are the topics I am currently exploring (see also my Publications).
 Please contact me if you have any suggestions for collaboration!

 Ecological and enactive accounts of pretense: role of affordances and social interactions

 Developmental origins of normativity in play and games

 The phenomenon of imaginary companions: is it a form of fictional commitment?